Search Filters

 Heel-Rise Height (HRH) Shows Better Capability Than Achilles Tendon Resting Angle (ATRA) in Reflecting Patient Reported Outcome Measures and Return to Previous Activities One Year After Acute Achilles Tendon Rupture.

-Allan Cramer, MD, PhD, DENMARK Maria Swennergren Hansen, PT, PhD, DENMARK Per Hölmich, DMSc, Prof., DENMARK Kristoffer W. Barfod, MD, PhD, DENMARK
+Allan Cramer, MD, PhD, DENMARK Maria Swennergren Hansen, PT, PhD, DENMARK Per Hölmich, DMSc, Prof., DENMARK Kristoffer W. Barfod, MD, PhD, Prof., DENMARK

 Sports Orthopedic Research Center - Copenhagen (SORC-C), Departement of Orthopedic Surgery, Hvidovre Hospital., Hvidovre, DENMARK